-Before the onset of symptoms of food poisoning, you should see a doctor to diagnose the possible existence of, and enforce the same treatment.
+Before the onset of symptoms of food poisoning, you should see a doctor who will diagnose if you are really suffering a food intoxication , and will apply a suitable treatment.

 The natural treatment of food poisoning is to use herbs or foods that inhibit the growth of microorganisms that are causing food poisoning.

-The use of herbal medicine in the treatment of food poisoning is the use of plants with the following properties:
+The use of herbal medicine in the treatment of food poisoning is based on the use of medicinal plants with the following properties:

 - Plants with sedative properties for the digestive system to reduce the unpleasant symptoms of intoxication.

 Medicinal plant preparations to treat food poisoning

 Among all the plants that can be used to help combat food poisoning we will mention the following: